Skip to content

 Note

-Under the "Details" section of the environment, you may see an "Accessibility" option found below the rest of the environment-specific details.
-Currently, screen reader accessibility is only available for select environments, but we are working to make more environments accessible to everyone.
-If you wish to learn more, please see the article titled Accessibility Statement.
+Under the "Details" section of the environment, an "Accessibility" option may sometimes be found below the rest of the environment-specific details.
+Currently, screen reader accessibility is only available for select environments, but we are working to make more environments accessible for everyone.
+If you'd like to learn more, please visit the article titled Accessibility Statement.

 Non-Persistent Environments

-A non-persistent exercise environment can be re-launched and run up to a total of twenty hours per calendar month.
-If a student's team/environment ever approaches this limit, they will receive a warning on the exercise environment page under their team environment indicating that they are approaching their monthly limit for that specific environment.
+As previously mentioned, a Non-Persistent exercise environment can be re-launched and run up to a total of twenty hours per calendar month.
+If a student's team or environment ever approaches this limit, they will receive a warning on the exercise environment page under their team environment indicating that they are approaching their monthly limit for that specific environment.
 The displayed team is currently active, and on the right of the team block shows an in progress message and that 5 hours remain for the month.

 The exercise environment controls will be disabled once the runtime limit for the month is reached.
 The displayed team has zero minutes remaining for the month, and the exercise controls are greyed out and unable to be clicked.